zamsyt/pixler/README.md

 Current features:
 - Integer scaling
-- Simple automatic downscaling by elimination of repeated lines of pixels
+- Automatic downscaling by elimination of repeated lines of pixels

 ## Usage